The Present Money System –

 The perspective: a single-circuit sovereign money system

 If the bankmoney-led split-circuit reserve system is at the root of the problems discussed above, the solution is a single-circuit sovereign money system.
 Sovereign money is legal tender, in most cases issued by the central bank of a state or community of states.
 Today, coins and central-bank notes are sovereign money as well as central-bank reserves, not, however, bankmoney.
 In a sovereign money system, the customers' money-on-account will be sovereign central-bank money too, circulating among the public and the banks alike.
-This is a move beyond reserve banking, where reserves (central bank money-on-account) are reserved for the banks and withhold from the public.
+This is a move beyond reserve banking, where reserves (central bank money-on-account) are reserved for the banks and withheld from the public.
 A single-circuit system thus is not another variety of 100% reserve banking in a split-circuit system.

 From a technical point of view, the transition from split-circuit bankmoney to single-circuit sovereign money can easily be achieved by converting demand deposits into central bank money and taking the respective accounts off the banks' balance sheet, enabling the direct money transfer between customers, without monetary intermediation by the banks.
 This then results in the separation of money and payment services from the banks' lending and investment business – which is a key feature of chartalist Currency School teaching.